 Board responses apprise TWIC—and, with TWIC’s recommendation, the governor—of system alignment, including program implementation, strategic initiatives, and innovative practices.
 All 28 Boards will be represented in the briefing for the approval of the local plans and subsequent TWIC recommendation to the governor for consideration for spring 2027 approval.
 Board responses may be included in TWIC briefing materials verbatim.

-Board responses cover the three strategic opportunities and four system goals in Accelerating Alignment: Texas Workforce System Strategic Plan for Fiscal Years 2024–2031 that focus system partners on the TWIC’s mission to produce an agile and resilient workforce.
+Board responses cover the three strategic opportunities and four system goals in Accelerating Alignment: Texas Workforce System Strategic Plan for Fiscal Years 2024–2031 that focus system partners on TWIC’s mission to produce an agile and resilient workforce.
 Building on a foundation of continuous innovation and increased collaboration, the system plan calls for accelerated engagement around three strategic opportunities:

 Engagement of employers